zhangweijian97/LogseqNote/pages/dme presentation.md

 Therefore, we can measure the non-gaussianity by maximizing the negative entropy, which represents the difference between y and a gaussian variable.
 In practice, we use these two equations to approximate the neg-entropy.
 ### The third is mutual information.
 It measures the dependence between random variables.
-If its inputs are independent, the result is zero.
+If the inputs are independent, the result is zero.
 ###
 讲
 ###